eth-sri/phoenix/README.md

 ### Running Phoenix

 It is necessary to first prepare the corresponding dataset and trained models to use for reliable inference.
 The python code for this is given in `phoenix/_torch`.
-For example, to generate data for the MNIST dataset, run the following:
+For example, to generate data for the MNIST dataset, run the following from the project root:

 ```
 cd phoenix
-mkdir ../data
+mkdir data
-cd phoenix/_torch
+cd _torch
 python3 train.py save_data mnist
 ```